 The Brewer Sports Center was opened in August 1996.
 It was named in 2011 in memory of Carmack Brewer who played forward on the basketball team when he attended the school from 1933-1935.
-The main arena, which seats almost 2,800, serves as home court for Freed-Hardeman's intercollegiate men's and women's basketball teams as well as the women's volleyball team.
-An auxiliary gym provides additional space for intramural activities and team practices.
+The main arena, which seats almost 2,800, serves as home court for Freed-Hardeman's intercollegiate men's and women's basketball teams, as well as the women's volleyball team.
+An auxiliary gym provides additional space for intramural activities, team practices, and physical education activity classes.
 Other facilities in the building include fully-equipped weight and training rooms, three racquetball courts, and a walking/jogging track.
 The Freed-Hardeman Sports Hall of Fame and all athletic offices are also located in the Sports Center.